Information-theoretic interpretation of quantum formalism: Source observation window

-A feasible solution is a numerical vector of unknowns, $p$, that satisfies the prior $(\Lambda)$, that is Eq. (\ref{lpeq}), and therefore defines a probability distribution $\Prob$ on the sigma-algebra $\mathcal{T}$.
+It remains to complete the computation by solving this LP problem, Eq. (\ref{lpeq}).
+A feasible solution is a numerical vector of unknowns, $p$, that satisfies the prior $(\Lambda)$, that is Eq. (\ref{lpeq}), and therefore defines a probability distribution $\Prob$ on the sample set $\Omega$ and thus a probability measure on the sigma-algebra $\mathcal{T}$.

-If the problem was well-posed and admits a solution, the system provides a deterministic solution.
-If the problem was inconsistent, the system is unfeasible.
-It remains the case of LP problems that do not accept deterministic solutions but are nevertheless feasible.
-This circumstance is in no way exceptional: This is the case not only of quantum information but also arithmetic!
-In short, this means technically that the solution is not in the static chart itself.
-We will discuss this paradox in more detail in Sec.~(\ref{probasolu}).
+If the problem is inconsistent, the system is unfeasible. \emph{A priori}, if the problem is well posed and admits a solution, one might expect the system to provide a deterministic solution.
+However, there are LP problems that do not accept deterministic solutions but are nonetheless feasible and even this circumstance is by no means exceptional: This is the case not only of quantum information but also arithmetic in Bayesian computation!
+In fact, this only means that the initial batch of Boolean variables is not the best suited to the problem because the constraints implies that they are not mutually independent. \begin{proposition} When the LP problem accept a deterministic solution, the binary variables $\mathsf{X}_i$ of the source window are mutually independent. \end{proposition} \emph{Proof.} A deterministic solution is a separable joint probability~\cite{mf3} which implies that the variables $\mathsf{X}_i$ regarded as random variables are mutually independent (see also Sec. \ref{separability} below). $\Box$ \paragraph{}

-The number of unknowns $p_i$, say $n$, is based on the particular formulation, that is the partial and complete probabilities explicitly involved.
-In Bayesian computation, it is crucial to have a minimum set of unknowns and indeed, $n$ can be polynomial in $N$ for problems of \textsf{NP}-complexity class, primarily because the potential solutions are deterministic.
-On the contrary, for a theoretical discussion, and also to take into account evolving systems, it is necessary to take the full set of complete probabilities as unknowns, even if the number $n=2^N$ is exponential in $N$.
-We will adopt this choice from Sec. (\ref{realspace}).
+When the LP system is feasible but does not accept a deterministic solution, such a deterministic solution exists nevertheless but in another window, namely a \enquote{principal window} defined in Sec. (\ref{canoniwindow}).